arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 The Wemos D1 onboard power regulator can handle max 500 mA.
 So with 200 instead of 255 as max and not using white pixels it should be fine.

 ## 3.3.
 Change configuration ##
-Browse to the IP of your device and it will show the current setting and a link to the configuration page.
-Once you visit this page it will show the Led offset indicator.
+Browse to the IP of your device and login with `admin` and the `AP Password` which you have initially set.
+It will show the current setting and a link to the configuration page.
+Once you visit this page the device will show the led offset indicator.

 ## 3.4.
 OTA Firmware update ##
 You can update the firmware through the configuration page.